 A Trust used to prevent estate taxes on insurance proceeds received at the death of an insured.

 When property is held in joint tenancy with rights of survivorship by two or more people, upon the death of one of the owners, all of his or her interest in the property is transferred immediately to the surviving owners.

-Sometimes called a physician’s directive, is a document in which you give directions for life sustaining treatment should you become unable to communicate your wishes.
-Some states (including Georgia) have combined this into the Advanced Directive for Health Care.
+Is a document in which you give directions for life sustaining treatment should you become unable to communicate your wishes.
+Georgia has combined this into the Advanced Health Care Directive.

 An entity used by higher-wealth families to receive charitable income, gift, or estate tax deduction while allowing the family to retain some control over the assets in the foundation.

 Is the court procedure used to change title to assets from the name of an individual who has passed away into the name of the beneficiaries.
-It is also where all creditors of a decedent file claims to collect their debts and where interested parties can “contest” the Will.
-An individual who passes away with a Will or no estate plan will go through this process.
+It is also where all creditors of a decedent file claims to collect their debts and where interested parties can contest the Will.
+An individual who passes away with no estate plan will go through this process.
+An individual who passes away with a Will will usually (but not always) go through this process.

 Instrument used to allow an agent you name to manage your property.

 A device used to avoid probate and provide management of your property, both during life and after death.